carbon-language/carbon-lang/clang/docs/UsersManual.rst

 The -fno-crash-diagnostics flag can be helpful for speeding the process of generating a delta reduced test case.

+.. option:: -fcrash-diagnostics-dir=<dir>

+  Specify where to write the crash diagnostics files; defaults to the usual location for temporary files.

 Clang is also capable of generating preprocessed source file(s) and associated run script(s) even without a crash.
 This is specially useful when trying to generate a reproducer for warnings or errors while using modules.